Raphael Veiga: Coritiba

+Loan to Atlético Paranaense

 On 2 January 2018, after being sparingly used by Verdão, Veiga moved to Atlético Paranaense on a one-year loan deal.
 While on loan, he became a regular starter, and scored seven goals as the club finished seventh; he was also an important unit in the 2018 Copa Sudamericana, as Furacão ended up champions.

+Breakthrough

 Back to Palmeiras for the 2019 season, Veiga was not a regular starter under managers Luiz Felipe Scolari and Vanderlei Luxemburgo.
-In 2020, after the arrival of new manager Abel Ferreira, he became an undisputed first-choice and scored in a regular basis.
+In 2020, after the arrival of new manager Abel Ferreira, he became an undisputed first-choice and scored on a regular basis.

-On 27 November 2021, Veiga scored the opener in a 2–1 win over Flamengo, for the 2021 Copa Libertadores Final.
+On 27 November 2021, Veiga scored the opener in a 2–1 win over Flamengo, in the 2021 Copa Libertadores Final.

-On 12 February 2022, Veiga scored a penalty against eventual 2021 FIFA Club World Cup winners Chelsea, in a 2-1 loss.
-Despite being thought of as one of the best players in Brazil, Veiga was never capped by Brazil's head coach Tite.
-Tite's interim replacement, Brazil's u-20 head coach Ramon Menezes, however, summonned him up to the national team for the first time in March 2023 for a friendly match away against Morocco.
+On 12 February 2022, Veiga scored a penalty against eventual 2021 FIFA Club World Cup winners Chelsea, in a 2–1 loss.

+International career

+Veiga received his first call-up to the Brazil national team in March 2023 for a friendly match away against Morocco.
+Veiga was subbed on in the 65th minute in a 2–1 loss.

+Veiga was called up again in June 2023, where he was used as a sub in both of the Seleção's matches during that international break, during a 4-1 against Guinea and a 4-2 loss against Senegal, both being friendly matches.

+In September 2023, Veiga was included in Brazil's squad for their matches against Bolivia and Peru in the CONMEBOL 2026 World Cup qualifying matches.
+He was an unused sub during Brazil's 5-1 victory over Bolivia, but was subbed on in stoppage time in their match against Peru, which Brazil won 1-0.